celo-org/celo-monorepo/packages/terraform-modules-public/aws/testnet/README.md

 All nodes run on the Ubuntu LTS 18.04 AMI.
 Running `terraform apply` will select the latest available AMI.

-## CloudWatch

-All of the Celo nodes support logging to AWS CloudWatch by setting the CloudWatch variables in the modules.
-If these variables are not set,

 ## Hardening & Security

-Celo nodes also support hardening scripts that will apply recommended security settings from Celo's Security Audit team.
-These are turned on by default, but you can turn these off by setting the `apply_hardening` variable to false.
+Celo nodes will get provisioned with some recommended security settings from Celo's Security Audit team.
+Most of this hardening is done in `install-base.sh` and `final-hardening.sh`.

 ## Requirements